olivia-mauger/tutorials/docs/source/classes-basics.rst

 This is a  ``nullable`` ``String`` reference that is equal to ``null`` and will not cause a compile error.

-However, what if I tried to write this statement?
+However, what if we tried to write this statement?

 ``String word2 = null;``